kaushik246/kaushik246/README.md

 - 👋  I'm [Kaushik Kota](https://kaushik246.github.io/Resume/)
-- 💼  I'm looking for summer internship in software development
+- 💼  I'm to work and looking for summer internship in software development
 - 👀  I’m interested in machine learning and systems
 - 🌱  I’m constant learner and currently trying out android application development
 - 🎓  I'm a graduate student at the University of Wisconsin, Madison and completed my Bachelors degree at Indian Institute of Technology, Kharagpur